 You should always collect and analyze patient feedback after an appointment to improve the quality of your telemedicine program.
 The more patients are satisfied with their telemedicine experience, the higher the chances they’ll become loyal to your practice.

-To help you drive your telemedicine program’s long-term success, we’ve collected key performance indicators and split them into three categories for easy navigation.
+To help you drive your telemedicine program’s long-term success, we’ve collected key KPI for healthcare providers and split them into three categories for easy navigation.

 1. Experience